 He joined the Institute of Information Science (IIS), Academia Sinica as an assistant research fellow in October 1993.
 He was an associate research fellow between March 1997 and June 2003, and is a tenured full research fellow since June 2003.
 He also served Deputy Director of IIS from August 2002 to June 2004.
 Between February 15, 2008 and August 15, 2010, he was Director of Academia Sinica Computing Center (ASCC).

 Dr. Hsu was a member of the 1984 Taiwan Programming Contest champion team and was elected as a member of the Phi Tau Phi Scholastic Honor Society in 1985.
 He was also a recipient of several distinguished scholarships which includes the MCD fellowship from the University of Texas at Austin and the IBM graduate fellowship.
 In 1993, he won Bert Kay Dissertation Award from the Department of Computer Sciences, University of Texas at Austin.
 In 2003, he received Academia Sinica Research Award for Junior Research Investigators.

-Dr. Hsu's research interest includes graph theory and its applications, data privacy, the design, analysis, implementation and performance evaluation of algorithms, and data-intensive computing.
+Dr. Hsu''s research interest includes classical computer games, graph theory and its applications, data privacy, the design, analysis, implementation and performance evaluation of algorithms, and data-intensive computing.
 He is a member of ACM and ACM SIGACT, and a senior member of IEEE Computer Society.
 He is also a life member of IICM.